What Is a Good Credit Utilization Ratio and How to Maintain It?

 Common Credit Utilization Mistakes That Hurt Your Score

 Mistake #1: Focusing only on overall utilization while ignoring individual cards.
-Even with 15% overall utilization, having one card at 80% tanked my score.
+Even with 15% overall utilization, having one card at 80% can significantly hurt scores.

 Mistake #2: Paying after the statement closes.
 This means high utilization reports even though you pay in full monthly.